Save Design - Getting Started Guide

 .

-💾 Save Timing and Design Guidelines
+💾 Saving Timing and Design Policy

-- Save immediately after changes (recommended)
+- Save immediately after a change occurs (recommended)

-- Save once upon application exit
+- Save collectively at game exit

 SD.Shared.settings.volume = newVolume;